dbochicchio/vera/VeraAlexa/README.md

 **This is beta software!**

 If you find problem with the sh script, please refer to its author.
-Right now, due to Vera's OS limited capabilities, only account with MFA disabled are supported.
+Due to Vera's OS limited capabilities, only accounts with MFA disabled are supported at the moment.

 # Installation
-To install, simply upload this files using Vera's feature (Go to Apps, then Develop Apps, then Luup files and select upload) and then create a new device using these files.
+To install, simply upload this files using Vera's feature (Go to *Apps*, then *Develop Apps*, then *Luup files* and select *Upload*) and then create a new device using these files.
-To create a new device, got to Apps, then Develops, then Create device.
+To create a new device, got to *Apps*, then *Develop Apps*, then *Create device*.
-Every time you want to map a new controller, just repeat this operation.

 - Device Type: *urn:dlna-org:device:DLNAMediaController:1*
 - Upnp Device Filename/Device File: *D_VeraAlexa1.xml*
 - Upnp Implementation Filename/Implementation file: *I_VeraAlexa1.xml*
 - Parent Device: none

+# Configuration
-After installation, ensure to change Username, Password, DefaultEcho, DefaultVolume, Language and AlexaHost/AmazonHost to your settings.
-Please refer to the original script instruction for more info.
+After installation, ensure to change mandatory variables under your Device, then *Advanced*, then *Variables*.
+Please set Username, Password, DefaultEcho, DefaultVolume, Language and AlexaHost/AmazonHost to your settings.
+Please refer to the original script instructions for more info about the correct values.

 # Use in code: TTS
 Standard DLNAMediaController1: